mattortiz/netlify-cms/website/content/docs/bitbucket-backend.md

 With Bitbucket's Implicit Grant, users can authenticate with Bitbucket directly from the client.
 To do this:

 1. Follow the [Atlassian docs](https://confluence.atlassian.com/bitbucket/oauth-on-bitbucket-cloud-238027431.html) to create an OAuth consumer.
-Make sure you allow `Account/Read` and `Repository/Write` permissions.
+Make sure you allow `Account/Read`, `Repository/Write`, `Pull requests/Read` and `Pull requests/Write` permissions.
 For the **Callback URL**, enter the address where you access Netlify CMS, for example, `https://www.mysite.com/admin/`.
 2. Bitbucket gives you a **Key**.
 Copy this Key and enter it in your Netlify CMS `config.yml` file, along with the following settings:

     ```yaml